 Why it varies so much between people

 Not everyone experiences food noise, and those who do experience it with very different intensity.
+There are several reasons why some people experience more food noise than others.
 Some of this is genetic variation in dopamine signalling and receptor density; some reflects differences in baseline reward sensitivity, conditioning history, and the food environment a person grew up in.
 The psychology of food obsession sits on top of this biological substrate — learned associations, stress, restraint history — which is why two people in the same kitchen can hear entirely different volumes.
 Food noise is a spectrum, not a switch, and individual variation is the rule.

 Why GLP-1 medications quiet the noise